ameetgohil/signalflip-js/BasicTestbench.md

 ```

 ## Run the simulation
-Any time the port definitions change for the top-level dut, the following command needs to be run generate new a new wrapper for the dut.
+Any time the port definitions change for the top-level dut, the following command needs to be run to generate a new wrapper for the dut.
 ```
 npm run gen
 ```